mmmorris1975/aws-runas/docs/configuration.md

 #### Profile Sections
-Profile sections in the configuration file are what is used to provide the settings used to assume a role with aws-runas, or other tools which support reading from the this file.
+Profile sections in the configuration file are what is used to provide the settings used to assume a role with aws-runas, or other tools which support assuming roles using this file.

 The minimum profile configuration required for assuming a role looks like this: